etharalrehaili/weather/README.md

 - **JavaScript (ES6)** for app logic and functionality.

 ### Screenshot 📸
-Here’s a preview of how the Todo App looks:
+Here’s a preview of how the Weather App looks:

 ![Screenshot](screenshot.png)